iiit-nagpur/website-PC/README.md

 ## Features of the template used

 * Pre-built pages
-* Blog page - Where students can post there blogs
+* Blog page - Where students can post theirblogs
 * Contact form - Allows students to drop there queries
 * About(to be changed to "Members")- Contains details of founding members
 * Configurable footer